jockee/lang/lang.md

--- TODO: repl
--- TODO: repl with env

--- TODO: `foldInternal` as special case
-  -- TODO: implement map in 'lang'. begin evalInEnv with reading in standard library
+  -- TODO: implement map in 'lang' (stdlib). begin evalInEnv with reading in standard library -- TODO: Read stdlib from file(s)

+-- TODO: LConcat as binop in table?

 -- TODO: partial mapfn (to enable pipe)
--- TODO: general case of partially applied named function? don't make map anything special. do so by -- having everything in stdlib? the exposed fold should be a stdlib one. how about partial application -- of regular operators? not initially? (x: x + 1) is as good as (+1) -- TODO: dict/record/map
+-- TODO: general case of partially applied named function? don't make map anything special. do so by having everything in stdlib? the exposed fold should be a stdlib one. how about partial application of regular operators? not initially? (x: x + 1) is as good as (+1)
+-- TODO: dict/record/map
 -- TODO: list index/at
 -- TODO: pretty syntax for bound functions
 -- TODO: Ord (GT LT EQ)
--- TODO: case expression

 -- TODO: Maybe
--- TODO: string concatenation
+-- TODO: string concatenation ("ok" + "ok")
 -- TODO: string interpolation

 -- TODO: where clause
+-- TODO: Pattern matching
+-- TODO: case expression
 -- TODO: Static typing
--- TODO: Pattern matching

 -- TODO: modules
+-- TODO: replace string with text?

 maybeNum = Some 1 :  Maybe Integer // Maybe = Nothing | Some a